 Understanding how your own accounting software works, (where its input, output and maintenance functions are), is as important as understanding the actual double entry accounting that is occurring “behind the scenes”.
 As you will discover throughout the Accounting Policies and Procedures Manual, you need to know how the numbers have developed and where they came from, in order to establish effective accounting policies and procedures to insure their integrity, accuracy and completeness for financial internal control.

-Now that you know the difference between accounting, bookkeeping, and reporting, Download Free Sample Accounting Procedure Templates to see how easy it is to edit MS Word Templates to build your own Accounting policy and procedure management system.
+Now that you know the difference between accounting, bookkeeping, and reporting, Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own Accounting policy and procedure management system.